PrivacyProtect: Securely Share Passwords and Store Sensitive Files in Convenient Locations

 Your secret is safe; it never leaves your device.
 No data transfers to or from PrivacyProtect servers after the initial page load.
 In fact, you can disable your internet connection, and concealing and revealing your secret still works.
 PrivacyProtect doesn't know who you are, what you're sharing, or who you're sharing it with.

-For encryption, PrivacyProtect uses native browser APIs with no external dependencies.
+For encryption, PrivacyProtect uses native browser W3C Web Cryptography APIs with no external dependencies.
 Argon2 doesn't have browser support.
-So to derive a key from the entered password, PrivacyProtect uses PBKDF2 with 2,100,000 iterations, a random salt, and the SHA-512 hash, as recommended here.
+So to derive a non-extractable 32-byte key from the entered password, PrivacyProtect uses PBKDF2 with 2,100,000 iterations, a 32-byte random salt, and the SHA-512 hash, as recommended here.
 This iteration count is ten times the OWASP-recommended 210,000.
-This is justified in light of the recent LastPass breach.
+This is justified in light of the December 2022 LastPass breach.